Global Magnetohydrodynamic Simulations of Monster Shocks in Neutron Star Magnetospheres: Method and Simulation Setups

 Fast waves may be injected indirectly by exciting A waves of opposite polarity in opposing hemispheres.
 The conversion ${\rm A} + {\rm A} \rightarrow {\rm FMS}$ is strongest around the equator and most efficient when the A waves are in phase \citep{2024ApJ...972..139M}.
 The A waves are launched by imposing a localized, axisymmetric twist on the stellar surface \citep{2013ApJ...774...92P},

 where $\omega_0$ is the amplitude of the twist, $\theta_0$ is the center of the twist, $\Delta$ is the angular half-width, and $\omega_{\rm{A}}$ is the frequency of the twist.
-If their amplitude is not too large, the A waves are contained on the closed magnetic flux tube upon which they are launched and their interactions produce FMS waves \citep{2022ApJ...933..174Y, 2024ApJ...972..139M, 2025ApJ...980..222B}.
+If their amplitude is not too large, such that they remain linear while propagating along the dipolar field lines, the A waves are contained on the closed magnetic flux tube upon which they are launched and their interactions produce FMS waves \citep{2022ApJ...933..174Y, 2024ApJ...972..139M, 2025ApJ...980..222B}.
 We do not consider the case of large amplitude twists where the excited A waves open the magnetosphere \citep{2022ApJ...933..174Y}.
-The propagation of the toroidal A waves along the dipolar field prior to colliding is shown in the middle panel of Figure \ref{fig:three_subfigs}.
+The propagation of the toroidal A waves along the dipolar field prior to colliding is shown in the middle panel of Figure~\ref{fig:three_subfigs}.
 In this set of models, we adopt a uniform background magnetization $\sigma_{\rm bg}$.
-The four chosen sets of initial conditions are listed in Table \ref{tab:sims_AWAW}; these vary the amplitude and frequency of the localized surface twist and the excited A waves.
+The four chosen sets of initial conditions are listed in Table~\ref{tab:sims_AWAW}; these vary the amplitude and frequency of the localized surface twist and the excited A waves.